A Fatty Liver Spreads to all Your Organs

 The Connection Between Fatty Liver and Other Organs

-When we talk about a fatty liver, it's not just the liver that is affected.
-Other organs in your body can be significantly impacted by a fatty liver.
+When we talk about a fatty liver, it's not just the liver affected.
+A fatty liver can significantly impact other organs in your body.

 How Fat Spills Off From A Fatty Liver To Other Organs